star2win/customer-care-voice-agent/README.md

-# Customer Care Voice Agent for Automotive Business
+# Customer Service Voice Agent for Automotive Business

 ## Overview
-A telephony based customer care agent built with Pipecat and LlamaIndex, utilizing a STT->LLM->TTS pipeline.
+A telephony based customer service agent built with Pipecat and LlamaIndex, utilizing a STT->LLM->TTS pipeline.
 Make a call, learn about the business, and schedule an appointment.

 Features include:
 * A prompt file "prompts.md" that contains the system prompt and initial greeting.